The Best Luxury Small Group Tour of Vietnam

 (Overnight – La Siesta Resort & Spa)

-Bamboo Platform Dining Experience: At 4:30 PM your Country Connoisseur Guide will escort you to the banks of the river.
+Bamboo Platform Dining Experience: At 4:30 PM your Tour Director Guide will escort you to the banks of the river.
 You will be assisted in boarding one of the Hoi An regions iconic basket boats for a short cruise.
-After a few minutes you will arrive at your destination – large floating bamboo rafts, situated on a beautiful secluded part of the river, surrounded by tropical nature.
-Butlers and other staff will feed you unique local cuisine and fresh vegetables.
-At the end of the evening, at about 8 PM, you will be driven back to your resort.
+After a few minutes you will arrive at your destination – a large floating bamboo raft, situated on a beautiful secluded part of the river, surrounded by tropical nature.
+The staff will feed you unique local cuisine and fresh vegetables.
+At the end of the evening you will be driven back to your resort.

 Nursery on Canal